 With the spread of the Internet in recent years, especially in India, membership has been continuously rising.
 By 2005, the list had more than 2800 members from several dozen countries (it's hard to estimate the number of countries from the e-mail addresses).
 The two biggest groups on the basis of members' locations are from India and the US.
 The next leading contingent is probably from the UK.
 In October 2010, the mailing list had a peak of 8,080 members (although admittedly many of the e-mail addresses registered on it were probably inactive).

 E-mail Archive: E-mail messages posted to the IRFCA mailing list from the early years are available on this website at the mailing list archive.
-Later messages (from late 1999 to late 2010) can be found at Yahoo Groups.
+Later messages (from late 1999 to late 2010) used be found at Yahoo Groups, but those are currently inaccessible because of Yahoo Groups' closure.
+Backups of those messages exist and will be made available on this site soon.
 The most recent messages are on the IRFCA forum.

 The IRFCA Forum